temporalio/documentation/docs-src/python/introduction-to-python-sdk.md

 :::

-The open source Temporal Python SDK was released on March 18, 2022.
+The open source Temporal Python SDK released on March 18, 2022.
 The Python SDK provides access to the Temporal programming model using idiomatic Python programming paradigms.

 ### What Python programming skills and experiences are useful when using the Python SDK?